Transmission of Mycoplasma Genitalium in women.

 Testing and treatment options for women

 There are challenges surrounding testing of Mycoplasma genitalium and this is in part due to the nature of the bacteria and lack of availability of test kits in Singapore.
 M. genitalium is very slow to grow (1-2 months) and is also difficult to isolate.
 These challenges can lead to issues of treatment difficulty and growing antibiotic resistance.

-Nevertheless, here at Dr Tan & Partners, we provide testing for Mycoplasma genitalium which can be performed in Singapore (previously samples were sent to Mayo Clinic, US) which involves detection of M. genitalium DNA and results are available within 7 to 10 days.
+Nevertheless, at Dr Tan & Partners, they provide testing for Mycoplasma genitalium which can be performed in Singapore (previously samples were sent to Mayo Clinic, US) which involves detection of M. genitalium DNA and results are available within 7 to 10 days.